ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 import ballerinax/docker;
 ```

 Now, let’s add the code you need to run the service in Docker.
-This needs to be added under the `endpoint http:Listener` since Docker Config annotation is only supported by Listener endpoints. `@docker:CopyFiles` annotation copies the configuration file into the Docker image and `@docker:Expose` annotation allows you to map an external port to the container port.
+This needs to be added after the `endpoint http:Listener` since Docker Config annotation is only supported by Listener endpoints. `@docker:CopyFiles` annotation copies the configuration file into the Docker image and `@docker:Expose` annotation allows you to map an external port to the container port.
 The `@docker:Expose {}` annotation needs to be added above the endpoint definition.

 ```ballerina
 // Docker configurations